monsieuroeuf/ians-after-effects-scripts/readme.md

 Also works with folders, just select top level folders and it will look in them (and their subfolders) for comps – thanks aequery!

+(Wondering what "Poster Time" is?
+It refers to the thumbnail that's shown in the Project panel.
+Often my comps start out black, so I set the Poster Time to 4 seconds so I can see what's in the comp without opening it.)

 ## applyPresetAtBeginningOfSelectedLayers